MechanisM/bower-django/README.rst

 Compability to django verions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As far as this is just copy of static files from django package, use same verion as your django version
+As far as this is just copy of static files from django package, use same version as your django version

 Example in bower.json: